 You should go to TeamLab Planets.

 Pro-tip: If you have small kids, make sure you bring changing clothes as they are likely to get wet, and you can’t enter the next area with wet clothes.
-It is also recommended avoiding skinny jeans as you will have a hard time getting them above your knees.
+It is also recommended to avoid skinny jeans as you will have a hard time getting them above your knees.